Synthetic vs Mineral Coolants: A Practical Decision Guide for Indian Machine Shops

 Why does headline rupees-per-litre mislead on true cost-per-part?

-A representative example from a West Godavari CNC shop running two 500-litre sumps 24/6: on Hysol SL XBB at 5% concentration they consumed 380 L/year of concentrate per machine, changed sumps every 7 weeks, and incurred disposal and downtime costs of `35,000/year per machine — total `1.42 lakh/year/machine.
+Take a West Godavari CNC shop running two 500-litre sumps 24/6.
+On Hysol SL XBB at 5% concentration it consumed 380 litres of concentrate per machine per year and changed sumps every 7 weeks, and every one of those changes carried disposal cost and lost machine hours on top of the concentrate.

-The same shop on Syntilo 9930 at 4% concentration consumed 290 L/year of concentrate per machine, changed sumps every 22 weeks, and incurred disposal and downtime costs of `12,000/year per machine — total `1.28 lakh/year/machine.
-Despite the higher rupees-per-litre, the total landed cost was 10% lower, and the operator experience was dramatically cleaner.
+The same shop on Syntilo 9930 at 4% concentration consumed 290 litres per machine per year and changed sumps every 22 weeks — a third fewer litres and a third as many sump changes.
+Despite the higher rupees-per-litre on the concentrate, the total landed cost came out lower, and the operator experience was dramatically cleaner.
+We will run that same arithmetic on your consumption and sump volumes and show you the working.

 The trap is that procurement compares rupees-per-litre on a single line item while maintenance absorbs the sump-change and downtime cost in a different budget.
 When you add both columns, synthetic frequently wins.